Reflect on the past year. What worked? What didn’t?

 If you have not yet invested in a maintenance plan, I highly advise doing so.
 Remember how I said websites are not forever fixed?
 This is also true of the languages and technology that they are built on.
 Making sure everything is up-to-date keeps your website running smoothly, securely and safely.

-Set your intentions for this year.
+Set your intentions to grow your website in 2021.
 Make them realistic.

 Now that you have taken the time to review your website’s performance and match it up to the goals you have for it, it’s time to outline the adjustments you can realistically make this year.
 Only you can truly answer this question, but here are some questions to help get you started: